ovh/docs/pages/web_cloud/web_hosting/hosting_technical_specificities/guide.en-sg.md

 ## Instructions

 > [!warning]
->OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
 >
+> OVHcloud provides services that you are responsible for configuring, managing and managing.
+It is therefore up to you to ensure that it works properly.
+>
->This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend contacting a specialised provider and/or the software publisher for the service if you encounter any difficulties.
-We will not be able to assist you ourselves.
-You can find more information in the “Go further” section of this guide.
+> We have provided you with this guide in order to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-sg/directory/) and/or the service’s publisher if you encounter any difficulties.
+We will not be able to assist you.
+You can find more information in the "[Go further](#go-further)" section of this guide.
 >

 ### FTP